Expand To Show Full Article

 At the heart of this theory was, despite the cost to human life and other expenses to the Americans, many in the US government felt the war was worth the effort as long as communism was stopped and did not spread throughout the world.

 In 1995, twenty years after the Vietnam War had ended and America withdrew from Vietnam, Robert McNamara wrote a book about Vietnam.
-I remember when this book came out, and many of us who had seen the effects of the Vietnam war firsthand was upset that now, twenty years later, a U.S. Official from this time would admit the war and the so-called Domino Theory was a failure.
+I remember when this book came out, and many of us who had seen the effects of the Vietnam War firsthand were upset that now, twenty years later, a U.S. Official from this time would admit the war and the so-called Domino Theory was a failure.

 Robert McNamara said this during an interview with the New York Times: